 Here is a list of programming books that I think every developer should read.
 Some of these books are of an older date.
 But these books are still great here in 2017.
-This is a list of some of my Favorites.
+This is a list of some of my favourites.
 Most of these were also on my 2016 list.
 Many of them have been good for many years and some are best selling classics.
-Here we go, my favorite books as of year 2017:
+Here we go, my favourite books as of year 2017:

 1 - The Pragmatic Programmer: From Journeyman to Master

 This is one of the first books I ever read on programming.
 I remember I was about a year into my professional career.
 At first I found it funny, because the book was about Pragmatism and I was working at Pragmasoft back then.

 Well, about the book!
 I believe this book is great for developers of all levels of skill.
 If you are new to programming you will learn some basic concepts about the craft.
 If you're a master you will very easily get through it.
 But you might still learn a thing or two.
 Something that you will definitely learn is how to approach development pragmatically.
 This book will guide you through the obstacles in the daily work of a programmer.

 2 - Test Driven Development